July 1-6, 2017 with prerequisite

 Wednesday, July 4: Teaching through Stories & Song; Scenarios on Wilderness First Aid & Risk Management including Open Water Lifeguarding;

 Thursday, July 5: Critical Skills of Wild Edible Food Plants & Critters, Wild Plants for Medicine & Craft; Improvisation, Evaluations & Testing;

 Friday, July 6: Critical Skills of Language of the Birds, Tracking & Trailing Animals; Managing Logistics, Parents & Media;

 Kim & Chris Chisholm are on site all week directing our professionally-trained staff instructors who make up our hallmark 6-1 average, 8-1 maximum or better student-instructor ratio critical for high-level outdoor educational programs.
 Read our FAQ’s for more details and check out our overnight camp testimonials and dating all the way back to 1997!

-Scholarships: Scholarships may be available this week as well as for Survivors Side of the Mountain and Secrets of the Ancient Scout later this summer.
+Scholarships: Scholarships are not available this week due to expenses and overhead, but we do have scholarships available for Survivors Side of the Mountain as well as Secrets of the Ancient Scout later this summer.
 Our focus for scholarships is for residents of the Pacific Northwest states, and especially foster children, enrolled tribal members, and the underprivileged.
 If you need financial assistance or want to apply for a merit scholarship, click on Max Davis Scholarships and add answers to its 8 financial aid scholarship questions to your camp registration form, or complete a merit scholarship project as described on that page.

 Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will take your registration securely over the phone.